Burley-in-Wharefdale Neighbourhood Plan

 All Neighbourhood Plans have to be prepared following the procedure set out by government.
 Central to this procedure is the community engagement which is necessary to a) ensure the key community issues are identified and b) ensure that the plan has been prepared by taking in to account the views of those who live, work and carry out business in the area.

-Data and information has been gathered from several local organisations such the Community Trust, Burley and District Chamber of Trade, Wharfedale Greenway, Greenholme Mills Developments, landowners and developers and Bradford Council.
-Following the collection of data from local organisations, focus groups, individuals, voluntary and charity groups, a two day public engagement was held on the 7th and 8th of March 2014 complemented by an exhibition that was held in the library during the following week.
+Mar 2014 - A two day public engagement complemented by an exhibition that was held in the library during the following week.
 Over 500 people attended the exhibition and over 400 written comments were received.

-A second public consultation exercise was held on Saturday 11th October 2014, with over 400 attending and returning 170 questionnaires.
+Oct 2014 - A second public consultation exercise with over 400 attending and returning 170 questionnaires.

-A third consultation was held on Saturday 16th Jan 2016.
+Jan 2016 - A third village consultation was held.
 Around 230 people attended and around 80 written comments were submitted.